 Your clipboard, your devices.

-Clipp moves text and images between trusted Windows, macOS, and iOS devices without routing your clipboard through someone else's cloud.
+Clipp synchronizes the clipboard between your Windows, macOS, iOS, and Linux devices without routing it through someone else's cloud.

 Clipp on macOS showing recent clipboard text and image activity.